 The first step in the process to recovery from substance addiction is detoxification.
 This needs to be a medically managed process that often uses medication to mimic the effect of alcohol or drugs on the brain.
 This allows for a safe withdrawal, normalising sleeping and eating patterns.

 Most people think that detox from street drugs are the worst.
 There are two drugs that withdrawals from, without medical intervention, can actually result in death – alcohol & benzodiazepines; both legal drugs.
-I think that if alcohol were invented today it would be a banned substance.

 It’s critical that detox is managed by a doctor or psychiatrist trained in addiction medicine.
 Our specialist clinics provide expert medically managed detoxification from all substances.